fdhex/lora-sccloud/sccloud-basic-intro-iot.md

 	cf push

 Your application is now pushed to the cloud.
-Once it is deployed you should be able to see a hello world message by going on a browser to [your-app-name].scapp.io.
+Once it is deployed you should be able to see a hello world message by going with a browser to [your-app-name].scapp.io.
 If it is working as expected you can now configure this route in the routing profile.

 Add the following route to the default profile: http://[your-app-name].scapp.io/lora